 To assure the analytic shape of $B(r,t)$ around the $z$-axis we look for the solution in the form:

 where $B_0(t) =B(t) $ is the homogeneous quasistatic approximation.
 Since $Dr^{2n}=4n(n+1)r^{2(n-1)}$, \eqref{eq:24} and \eqref{eq:25} after short calculation yield:

-By introducing now a dimensionless time $\tau = \frac{t}{T}$, where $T$ is some conventional time unit correspoding to the laboratory observation, and by writing \eqref{eq:26} in terms of the time derivatives $\frac{\partial}{\partial\tau}$ one can reduce it to:
+By introducing now a dimensionless time $\tau = \frac{t}{T}$, where $T$ is some conventional time unit corresponding to the laboratory observation, and by writing \eqref{eq:26} in terms of the time derivatives $\frac{\partial}{\partial\tau}$ one can reduce it to:

 We kept here the $B(t)$ depending on the real time $t$, in order to assure that all derivatives $\frac{\partial^n}{\partial\tau^n}B(t)$ will be expressed in magnetic field units.
 The curious property of this formula is the absence of terms $\sim \frac{1}{c}$; the field propagation law \eqref{eq:24} is solved exclusively in terms of extremely small contributions $\sim \frac{1}{c^2}$.
-It means that the superpositions of delicate wave fronts running towards the solenoid center create a good approximation of the quasistatic theory.
+It suggests that the superpositions of delicate wave fronts running towards the solenoid center create a good approximation of the quasistatic theory.

 .
-The unsolved problem is also how to create (or at least approximate) the homogeneous magnetic field $B(t)$ which does not depend on $z$, but depends on time in any desired way.
-In the static case, the magnetic field $B$ in the solenoid can be achieved with a good accuracy by the stationary current ${\bf j}$ circulating around the solenoid surface.
+Even so, this does not explain how to create (or at least approximate) the first magnetic step $B(t)$, to {\em wake up} the whole iterative series \eqref{eq:27}.
+(That is, how to induce the homogeneous surface currents which do not depend on $z$, but depend on time in any desired way).
+In the static case, the magnetic field $B$ in the solenoid is generated by the stationary current ${\bf j}$ circulating around the solenoid surface.
 The well known result obtained by integrating the magnetic field along the closed contour surrounding the solenoid wires tells that $\bf B$ is defined by total current circulating per unit of the $z$-axis, {\em i.e.}, $B = \frac{4\pi}{c}\frac{\Delta I}{\Delta z}$ .
-These fields are not strong but, tentatively, of interest for the control problems.
-However, how to produce the circulating currents depending on time, but homogeneous on all surface sections ({\em i.e.} independent of $z$)?
-To create such quasistatic environment, it is still an unsolved laboratory challenge.
-If the solenoid was constructed as a single spiral wire around the cylindrical surface, connected at the both extremes to the potential difference $\Phi(t)$, then even soft changes of $\Phi$ will propagate along the solenoid as a pulse of the current, creating inside the soft but $z$-dependent fields, instead of the quasistatic $B(t)$.
-Perhaps, a good approximation could be -- instead of using a single wire -- to cover the cylindric surface by some number of shorter wires connected with a common source of variable voltage?
-Could this help?
-Yet, this seems not the only technical solution.
+However, how to produce the circulating currents depending on time, but homogeneous on all surface sections {\em i.e.} independent of $z$?
+If the solenoid was constructed as a single spiral wire around the cylindrical surface, connected at the both extremes to the potential difference $\Phi(t)$, then even a soft change of $\Phi$ will propagate along the solenoid as a pulse of the current, creating inside the soft but $z$-dependent fields, instead of the quasistatic $B(t)$.
+Perhaps, a good approximation could be --instead of a single wire-- to cover the cylindric surface by some number of shorter wires connected with a common source of variable voltage?
+Perhaps, it is not the only solution.